Proven-Paradox/shaper-system/Handbook.md

 Note that to gain these benefits, the damage must be done by you personally.
 If using the Summoning module, your summoned allies do not benefit from this Talent.

 #### Everlasting
 At the [Round End](#round-end) of every Turn, you regain HP equal to your [Vitality](#vitalitycapacity).
-When you gain this Talent, you also gain one level of Vitality without paying the XP cost.
+When you gain this Talent, you also gain one point of Vitality without paying the XP cost.

 If you ever reach zero HP, you cease regaining HP until you are given healing from another source.